pflanze/chjize/README.md

     git clone https://github.com/pflanze/chjize.git
     cd chjize/

-You can verify signed git tags that you've got the pristine source (note that `cj-key.asc` is included in this repo and the `chj` rule imports it to gpg, which means that if you got a trusted checkout of this repository then this can be skipped and it will still have the key and properly check signatures of other repositories it fetches):
+You can verify via signed git tags that you've got the pristine source (note that most rules import the key to gpg, too, and as the key is included in the repository, this means that if you got a trusted checkout of this repository then this verification step can be skipped; it will properly check signatures of other repositories it fetches in any case):

     gpg --import cj-key.asc
     version=v`git tag -l | grep ^v | sed s/^v// | LANG=C sort -rn | head -1`